TeamCCEP/teamccep.github.io/_pages/JDS.md

 ### Create a journey project and Activate Webex Contact Center connector

 Journey `projects` help organizations manage multiple data sources.
 Each journey project has a unique identifier which is required to leverage CJDS APIs payloads.
 Note that `project IDs` in Control Hub are referred to as `workspace IDs` in APIs.
 Jouney project may be activated with the `Webex Contact Center connector`.
 This allows the journey project to capture all customer events and send it to CJDS from Contact Center.
-Once the connector is activated in one project, it cannot be activated in another. **At any point in time, it can be enabled for only one project.**
+Once the connector is activated in one project, it cannot be activated in another. **At any point in time, it can be enabled for only one project.** If you wish to create another project in addition to the default one, follow the steps below.

 1. Sign in to **Control Hub** and go to `Customer Journey Data > Journey projects`.